vallimeenaav/event-recovery-pipeline/README.md

 2. **[Write-Up - Summary & Scalability](write_up/README.md)** → Summary, trade-offs, scalability, and alternative approaches.
 3. **[Solution - Implementation](solution/README.md)** → Execution steps and expected outputs.

-## 🤝 Contributions
-Contributions are welcome!
-If you have suggestions or improvements, feel free to create a pull request.